jh3nd3rs0n/jargyle/src/site/markdown/cli.md

     socks5.onCommand.bindHost=HOST
         The binding host name or address for all sockets

-    socks5.onCommand.bindTcpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+    socks5.onCommand.bindTcpPortRanges=[PORT_RANGE1[,PORT_RANGE2[...]]]
-        The space separated list of binding port ranges for all TCP sockets
+        The comma separated list of binding port ranges for all TCP sockets

-    socks5.onCommand.bindUdpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+    socks5.onCommand.bindUdpPortRanges=[PORT_RANGE1[,PORT_RANGE2[...]]]
-        The space separated list of binding port ranges for all UDP sockets
+        The comma separated list of binding port ranges for all UDP sockets

     socks5.onCommand.externalFacingBindHost=HOST
         The binding host name or address for all external-facing sockets

-    socks5.onCommand.externalFacingBindTcpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+    socks5.onCommand.externalFacingBindTcpPortRanges=[PORT_RANGE1[,PORT_RANGE2[...]]]
-        The space separated list of binding port ranges for all external-facing TCP sockets
+        The comma separated list of binding port ranges for all external-facing TCP sockets

-    socks5.onCommand.externalFacingBindUdpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+    socks5.onCommand.externalFacingBindUdpPortRanges=[PORT_RANGE1[,PORT_RANGE2[...]]]
-        The space separated list of binding port ranges for all external-facing UDP sockets
+        The comma separated list of binding port ranges for all external-facing UDP sockets

-    socks5.onCommand.externalFacingSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[ ...]]]
+    socks5.onCommand.externalFacingSocketSettings=[SOCKET_SETTING1[,SOCKET_SETTING2[...]]]
-        The space separated list of socket settings for all external-facing sockets
+        The comma separated list of socket settings for all external-facing sockets

     socks5.onCommand.internalFacingBindHost=HOST
         The binding host name or address for all internal-facing sockets

-    socks5.onCommand.internalFacingBindTcpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+    socks5.onCommand.internalFacingBindTcpPortRanges=[PORT_RANGE1[,PORT_RANGE2[...]]]
-        The space separated list of binding port ranges for all internal-facing TCP sockets
+        The comma separated list of binding port ranges for all internal-facing TCP sockets

-    socks5.onCommand.internalFacingBindUdpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+    socks5.onCommand.internalFacingBindUdpPortRanges=[PORT_RANGE1[,PORT_RANGE2[...]]]
-        The space separated list of binding port ranges for all internal-facing UDP sockets
+        The comma separated list of binding port ranges for all internal-facing UDP sockets

-    socks5.onCommand.internalFacingSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[ ...]]]
+    socks5.onCommand.internalFacingSocketSettings=[SOCKET_SETTING1[,SOCKET_SETTING2[...]]]
-        The space separated list of socket settings for all internal-facing sockets
+        The comma separated list of socket settings for all internal-facing sockets

     socks5.onCommand.relayBufferSize=INTEGER_BETWEEN_1_AND_2147483647
         The buffer size in bytes for relaying the data (default is 1024)